neilwang0913/fwang.github.io/README.md

 ### Education Experiences

-I have published some papers to make contribution on the wearable electric design for healthcare applications.
-I wonder to make contribution to save the life and make life better.
+I have published some papers to make a contribution to wearable electric design for healthcare applications.
+I wonder to make a contribution to save the life and make life better.

 _Academic Degree_ | _University_
 ------------ | -------------